Tradeoff between Smoother and Sooner "Little Rip": Sudden singularity

 When the dimensionless energy density $\bar\rho$ tends to $\bar\rho_1$, the self-accelerating solution $\bar X_2$ approaches the constant value (see Table \ref{solutions} and Fig.~\ref{branches}):

 consequently, the Hubble parameter reaches the constant value:

 From Eqs.(\ref{Hdot})-(\ref{limitingH}) we find that the cosmic time derivative of the Hubble parameter blows up when $\bar\rho\rightarrow\bar\rho_1$, while the Hubble parameter, the energy density and pressure on the brane remain finite at this point.
 Besides, the cosmic time ellapsed since the present time $t_0$, till the singularity ocurrence at $t_s$ is given by the integral $t_s-t_0=\int_1^{a_s}da/aH$, which is finite since $aH$ is a non-vanishing analytical function of the scale factor $a$ between the two limits $a_s$ and $a_0=1$, i.e., a sudden singularity takes place at $a_s$.
-Consequently, a phantom dark energy perfect fluid (\ref{littlerip}) that induces a little rip event in GR is replaced by a sudden singularity, {or a ``big brake"}, through the self-accelerating branch of the brane-world with GB and IG effects.
+Consequently, a phantom dark energy perfect fluid (\ref{littlerip}) that induces a little rip event in GR is replaced by a sudden singularity, or a ``big brake", through the self-accelerating branch of the brane-world with GB and IG effects.
 Notice that this event is different from the one found in Refs.~\cite{Shtanov:2002ek,BouhmadiLopez:2010vi}.
+Besides, the presence of the sudden singularity is a consequence of the combination of an IG term on the brane and a GB term in the bulk (where the bulk is maximally symmetric corresponding to AdS$_5$ or Minkowski), which is different from the branch singularity in a GB brane-world with a negative mass parameter (or a dark radiation term) discussed in Ref.~\cite{Maeda:2011px}.
+The bulk we have considered is an AdS$_5$ one where there is no branch singularity.